edgelesssys/marblerun.sh/content/docs/building-services/ego.md

 ## Manaul TLS credentials handling

-If your service already uses TLS and gets the credentials from, e.g., a file, you just need to [adapt the Manifest]({{< ref "docs/workflows/add-service.md#make-your-service-use-the-provided-tls-credentials" >}}).
+If your service already uses TLS and gets the credentials from, e.g., a file, you just need to [adapt the manifest]({{< ref "docs/workflows/add-service.md#make-your-service-use-the-provided-tls-credentials" >}}).
 Otherwise, you need to make small code changes.

 We provide a convenience package called [github.com/edgelesssys/ego/marble](https://pkg.go.dev/github.com/edgelesssys/ego/marble#GetTLSConfig).
 With it, a service can automatically get and use its Marblerun TLS credentials.
 The following gives an example.
 ```Go